Using known zeta-series to derive the Dancs-He series for $\,\ln{2}\,$ and $\,\zeta{(2\,n+1)}$: Dancs-He formula for odd zeta-values

-Before presenting a general proof for $\zeta(2n+1)$, $n$ being a positive integer, let us tackle the lowest case, i.e. $\zeta(3)$, for which a number of series were derived since the times of Euler~\cite{LT2001}.
+Before presenting a general proof for the Dancs-He series for $\,\zeta(2n+1)$, $n$ being a positive integer, let us tackle the lowest case, i.e. $\zeta(3)$, a number for which several series representations have been derived since the times of Euler~\cite{LT2012}.
 For this number, Dancs and He found the following series representation (see Eq.~(3.1) of Ref.~\cite{Dancs}).